RobKokochak/portfolio-site/src/projects/2-lightweight-metronome.md

 **Ongoing**

-This is an ongoing project - development, testing and deployment to the App Store are still in the works.
+Development, testing and deployment to the App Store are still in the works.